saint11/DeadWeight/source/bestiary.md

 toc: true
 toc-title: Dead Weight
-hide-title: true
+hide-title: false
 ---

 ### The Child-Stealers {.big}
 The terror of the villagers in the **Blacksalt** island.
 They often kidnap babies in the night, turning them into goblins or worse.
 When angered they will raid villages kidnapping, killing and eating people.
+They are also called the **forest folk** or **goblins** in general.

+They are usually smaller than humans, with white skin covered in bumps and red spots, pointy ears and usually no hair.
+They have huge mouths with way too many pointy teeth.

+They can't speak properly, their mouths are too wide and has no proper lips, they also lack of any social intelligence, but will say a few broken words.
+They don't talk to each other much, at least not with words, they will secrete some pheromones that will similar to how ants would.
+They are mostly guided by their instinct to create more goblins and gremlins from human children and to eat meat, including human meat.

+Goblin nests are rare and extremely well hidden, but tales are told of them.
+With their rituals they will turn each human into 6 or even more goblins, with livestock they can make at least 8 gremlins.

+Child-stealers will roam in the night since they can see in the dark.
+They avoid sun light but it won't hurt them.

-Most of them worship **Goshkalon**, the god of laughter.
+Most of them worship **Igra**, the god of the woods but a few will workship **Goshkalon**, the god of laughter.

-Goblins, hobgoblins, boggarts and sack-men roam in the night

 <monster id="gremlin">

+*Gremlins are made from captured livestock, like cows or horses.
+They have wide mouths and are strangely attracted by machinery and will often eat machine parts, which is actually very unhealthy for them.*
+*If they manage to eat fresh human meat, they will turn into a **bugbear***

 <monster id="goblin_scrapper">